-If you’re planning an epic trip to Croatia, there are some places to explore that you won’t want to miss.
+If you’re planning an epic trip to Croatia, things to do are probably high on your planning task list.
+Especially since there are some places to explore that you won’t want to miss.
 This Croatia travel guide will help you gain some insight into visiting this popular European destination.
-You can book your tickets to Croatia online using bookaway.

-Home to many historic ruins, medieval cities and a plethora of stunning natural attractions such as the Plitvice Lakes and coastlines, Croatia is travel candy for the modern-day wanderluster.
+It’s no mystery why so many people travel to Croatia.
+Things to do like sightseeing historic ruins, medieval cities, and a plethora of stunning natural attractions and coastlines make Croatia travel candy for the modern-day wanderluster.

 Explore Zagreb, Croatia

-Zagreb is the capital of Croatia, so you know it’s got plenty of culture to offer as a result of its metropolitan nature.
-It is home to thousands of people who boast of fantastic street art and food.
+Zagreb is the capital of Croatia.
+Things to do here are rich with culture as a result of its metropolitan nature.
+It is home to thousands of people who boast of fantastic street art, stunning luxury villas, and food.

 For broken-hearted singles who want to purge their hearts of their past relationships, the Museum of Broken Relationships is a definite must.